Contact WorkSafe

 Inhalation of asbestos fibres can cause asbestosis, lung cancer and mesothelioma.
 Asbestos is a serious issue for Australia and will continue to be so for many years, despite the ban on new uses of asbestos in 2003.

-Asbestos can be classified into two main types, 'friable' or 'non-friable'.
+Asbestos can be classified into two main types, 'friable' or 'non-friable' (also known as bonded).

 Friable asbestos means any material that contains asbestos and is in the form of a powder or can be easily crumbled or reduced to a powder by hand pressure when dry.
-Examples of friable asbestos include, but are not limited to, asbestos lagging, sprayed insulation, millboard, felt and woven asbestos matting.
+Examples of friable asbestos include, but are not limited to, asbestos lagging, sprayed insulation, millboard, low density fibre board (LDFB), paper backing to vinyl sheeting, internal cores to fire doors, felt and woven asbestos textiles and matting.

-Non-friable asbestos means any asbestos-containing material other than friable asbestos.
-Examples of non-friable asbestos include, but are not limited to, asbestos cement building products, vinyl floor tiles, friction materials, and any product where the asbestos is locked into the matrix.
+Non-friable asbestos means any asbestos-containing material (ACM) other than friable asbestos.
+Examples of non-friable asbestos include, but are not limited to, asbestos cement building products e.g. roof and fence sheeting, vinyl floor tiles, friction materials, and any product where the asbestos is ‘bound’ in a matrix.

-The Occupational Safety and Health Regulations 1996 provide that:
+The Work Health and Safety (General) Regulations 2022 provide that:

-The Australian Asbestos Network website is a one-stop-shop for information about asbestos in Australia.
-It has been put together by a team of media researchers from Murdoch and Monash universities working with Australia’s top medical and public health researchers.
-On this site you can find information on asbestos-related diseases, health information for work and home, and also learn about the history of asbestos in Australia through the voices of the people who have shared their personal stories of the mills, mine sites, factories, and everyday living with asbestos.
+The Australian Asbestos Network website is a useful resource for information about asbestos in Australia, put together by a team of media researchers from Murdoch and Monash universities working with medical and public health researchers.
+On this site you can find information on asbestos-related diseases, health information for work and home and learn about the history of asbestos in Australia through the voices of the people who have shared their personal stories of the mills, mine sites, factories and everyday living with asbestos.

-The Asbestos Safety and Eradication Agency (ASEA) is a Commonwealth Government agency, established in 2013 to coordinate and encourage work towards a national strategic plan, aiming to eliminate asbestos related disease in Australia.
-ASEA also provides an Asbestos Exposure Register, where people who may have been exposed to asbestos can register the details of their exposure.
-ASEA has also published guidance for importers and exporters.
+Another useful resource of information and asbestos related statistics is the Asbestos and Silica Safety and Eradication Agency (ASSEA), a Commonwealth Government agency, established in 2013 to coordinate and encourage work towards a national strategic plan; aiming to eliminate asbestos related disease in Australia.
+ASSEA also provides an Asbestos Exposure Register, where people who may have been exposed to asbestos can register the details of their exposure.
+ASSEA has also published guidance for importers and exporters.

 Regulation of asbestos issues crosses several government departments.
 Check this link to work out which agency can best assist with your enquiry.